Free Activites in Carlow

 Brownshill Dolmen is a magnificent granite capstone, weighing about 103 tonnes, has excited the interest of historians and antiquarians for centuries.
 An enormous slab sits on two portal stones which flank a door stone and slopes downwards to the west, where it rests on a low boulder.

-Visit the Brownshill Dolmen to truly experience a piece of prehistoric Ireland that experts belive the date of construction has been estimated at between 4,900 and 5,500 years ago in all its glory
+Visit the Brownshill Dolmen to truly experience a piece of prehistoric Ireland that experts believe the date of construction has been estimated at between 4,900 and 5,500 years ago in all its glory

 Visual Carlow